st10468232-eldiestshiseke/POE-PART1-WEDE/README.md

-According to the feedback received from the lecturer, In the part 2 0f the POE, i did not implememnt the media query/breakpoints which i updated int this last part of the **POE** here are some updates of what we added in this last part of the POE:
+According to the feedback received from the lecturer, In the part 2 0f the POE, i did not implememnt the media query/breakpoints which i updated int this last part of the **POE**

+here are some updates of what we added in this last part of the POE:

 **- We added Media query/breakpoint**

 **- We implemented Javascript**

-**- We updated the html code to include buttons and other stuffs** **- We uptated the css code for some pages and buttons to be more presentable**
+**- We updated the html code to include buttons and other stuffs**

+**- We uptated the css code for some pages and buttons to be more presentable**

-Here are the complete changelog including what we did starting from the begining up to now Here is the complete explanation of what I did in the Part 1 of the POE, and the Part 2.
+Here is the complete changelog including what we did starting from the begining up to now, the complete explanation of what I did in the Part 1 of the POE, the Part 2, and the final part of the **POE**

 ## **PROJECT PART 1**